 For a sample ‘Goals’ essay, click here.

-Job description Essay 3 (optional): If you are currently not working or if you plan to leave your current employer more than two months before the program starts, please explain your activities and occupation between leaving your job and the start of the program.)
+5. If you are currently not working or if you plan to leave your current employer more than two months before the program starts, please explain your activities and occupation between leaving your job and the start of the program. (optional)

 This is the fourth year that INSEAD has included a question providing unemployed applicants the space to explain their situation.
 This shows that INSEAD is not excluding unemployed candidates from admission if they are utilizing their time productively.
 So it provides them an opportunity to advocate their case and discuss the new skills they are learning, the volunteer work they are involved in, and any conferences and professional development workshops they are attending, and other efforts they are making to secure short-term employment before MBA.
 This would validate their growth even during the time they are unemployed.

-This year INSEAD has added another component that includes applicants who are planning to take a break of more than two months between the time they submit their applications and the time they would join INSEAD’s program.
+This question also includes applicants who are planning to take a break of more than two months between the time they submit their applications and the time they would join INSEAD’s program.
 In this case, also, they need to evidence how they are actively developing skills, making productive use of their time, and progressing toward their career goals.
 This essay is also a place for the applicants who are leaving their current employer to join another one, two months before entering the program.
 They should use this essay to discuss their new employment.

-Essay 1: Give a candid description of yourself (who you are as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary.
-(600 words max.)
+Motivation Essay #1: Give a candid description of yourself (who you are as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary. (approximately 500 words)